Olympics-Japan considers ban on all Olympic spectators, weighs extending curbs | Health

 FIVE-WAY TALKS The issue of spectators is due to be decided at five-way talks on Thursday, which will include the Tokyo governor and International Olympic Committee (IOC) President Thomas Bach.

+Muto, addressing the U.N.
+Human Rights Council in Geneva by pre-recorded video, added: "Through the successful hosting of the Tokyo 2020 Games, we hope to show the world that people have the right to live healthier and happier lives, even in difficult circumstances."
+Shigeru Omi, the government's top health adviser, told a parliamentary health committee on Wednesday it was important to reduce the number of Olympic officials and others attending events as much as possible.

 Early July to September was "one of the most important periods" in combating the coronavirus in Japan, he said.
-"We have been saying that the events should be held without spectators," said Omi.
+"We have been saying that the events should be held without spectators," Omi said.

 "We are asking many people to take steps to prevent further spread of the infection.
 Images of spectators would be sending out a contradictory message to a lot of people ...
 In formulating our coronavirus response, people's feelings are a very important factor."
 In another blow to the Games, organizers announced on Tuesday they would ask the public not to gather on the streets to watch the marathon, one of the most popular events of the Games.